-- Ripeness—the riper a fruit or vegetable, the higher its GI may be
+- Ripeness—the riper a fruit or vegetable is, the higher its GI may be

-- Processing—the more processed a food, the higher its GI may be
+- Processing—the more processed a food is, the higher its GI may be

 - Cooking method—the longer a food is cooked, the higher its GI may be

 Another important point to note is that many nutritious foods have a higher GI than foods that lack nutritional value.
 For example, wholemeal bread has a higher GI than a Mars bar!
-Therefore, solely basing judgement of a food based on the Glycemic Index isn’t wise and should be balanced with other nutrition principles, such as moderation of foods that have low nutritional value.
+Therefore, judging a food solely based on its GI isn’t wise and should be balanced with other principles of nutrition, such as moderating foods that have low nutritional value.

 How much carbohydrate do you need per day?